BlueBrain/bluebrain.github.com/_projects/Fivox-0.5.md

 * Converting spike reports densities to volumetric data
 * Converting compartment and surface area reports to volumetric data
 * Time and animation support
+* Extract the time series at a specific point

 # Installation